pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 ## Prepare source files

 - When generating source files, within a single file, it is preferable to sort them by the primary key.
 If the table definition does not have a primary key, you can add an auto-increment primary key.
 In this case, the order of the file content does not matter.
-- When multiple TiDB Lightning instances are partitioning the source files, it is advisable to minimize overlap of primary keys.
+- When assigning source files to multiple TiDB Lightning instances, try to avoid the situation where there are overlapping primary keys or non-null unique indexes between multiple source files.
 If the generated files are globally sorted, they can be distributed into different TiDB Lightning instances based on ranges to achieve optimal import performance.
 - Control each file to be less than 96 MB in size during file generation.
 - If a file is exceptionally large and exceeds 256 MB, enable [strict-format](/migrate-from-csv-files-to-tidb.md#step-4-tune-the-import-performance-optional).